What is ADHD coaching?

 As the mother of a child with ADHD, Emily recognised and celebrated her child’s unique strengths, high energy and creative approach to life.
 However, she also witnessed the profound challenges, negativity, and pressures her child faced as neurodivergent in a predominantly neurotypical environment.

-Emily is dedicated to equipping and empowering young people and parents to recognise and work with the many strengths of ADHD and connecting people with the right support to help their child successfully navigate challenges, thrive in the things they want to achieve, and flourish in their lives.
+Emily is dedicated to equipping and empowering adults, young people and parents to recognise and work with the many strengths of ADHD and connecting people with the right support to help them successfully navigate challenges, thrive in the things they want to achieve, and flourish in their lives.

 Emily has graduated from an International Coaching Federation (ICF) accredited coaching education with JST Coaching and Training and works in alignment with international accredited coaching guidelines and practices.